-- 2.7.2.3.1 Payable to the ISO: All Ancillary Services charges are payable directly to the ISO. - 2.7.2.3.2 Payable by LSEs: All LSEs scheduling Transmission Service under Part shall pay Ancillary Services charges as described in Schedules 1 through 6.
-The charges will be assessed on the basis of all Actual Energy Withdrawals by the regardless of whether they are scheduled on the Load's behalf by the LSE or by another Transmission Customer.
-As explained in Schedule 1, in certain circumstances the Schedule 1 charge may vary depending upon the Transmission

-3 or Part 4 or purchases from the LMBP Market to supply Load in the NYCA
+- 2.7.2.3.1 Payable to the ISO: All Ancillary Services charges are payable directly to the ISO. - 2.7.2.3.2 Payable by LSEs: All LSEs scheduling Transmission Service under Part 3 or Part 4 or purchases from the LMBP Market to supply Load in the NYCA shall pay Ancillary Services charges as described in Schedules 1 through 6.
+The charges will be assessed on the basis of all Actual Energy Withdrawals by the Load, regardless of whether such withdrawals are scheduled or unscheduled, and regardless of whether they are scheduled on the Load's behalf by the LSE or by another Transmission Customer.
+As explained in Schedule 1, in certain circumstances the Schedule 1 charge may vary depending upon the Transmission District in which the Load is located. - 2.7.2.3.3 Payable by Customers Scheduling External Transactions: Eligible outside the NYCA, or purchases from the LBMP Market to serve Load outside the NYCA shall pay Ancillary Services charges under Schedules 1, 2, 4, and 5 of this Tariff.
+The charges will be assessed on the basis of all Scheduled Energy